oracle-devrel/devo.tutorials/steampipe/steampipe-intro.md

 ```

 ## Using mods (oci compliance)

 Mods can be a collection of SQL scripts built for custom reporting.
-Compliance is an important aspect of what [my team works on](https://docs.oracle.com/en/solutions/pci-compliant-webapp-terraform), and that made finding an oci_compliance module an exciting discovery.
-The oci_compliance mod has CIS compliance reporting built on top of Steampipe, and that just scratches the surface of the possibilities.
+Compliance is an important aspect of what [my team works on](https://docs.oracle.com/en/solutions/pci-compliant-webapp-terraform), and that made finding an `oci_compliance` module an exciting discovery.
+The `oci_compliance` mod has Center for Internet Security (CIS) compliance reporting built on top of Steampipe, and that just scratches the surface of the possibilities.

 Steampipe mods [can be found here](https://hub.steampipe.io/mods).

-The [oci_compliance](https://hub.steampipe.io/mods/turbot/oci_compliance) page has instructions and examples, so be sure to go there for more information.
+For more information, plus examples and instructions, be sure to visit [the oci_compliance page](https://hub.steampipe.io/mods/turbot/oci_compliance).

 Let's install the mod, and run a check for a specific control in this example:

 ```console
 $ git clone https://github.com/turbot/steampipe-mod-oci-compliance.git